WaRaGiSmYnIcKnAmE/article-preview-component/README.md

 ### What I learned

-I learned how to make a block in the form of a cloud with content
+I learned how to make a block in the form of a cloud with content.

 ### Continued development